Milwaukee Chapter 28

 CERTIFICATION EXAMS

-Certification exam session dates for 2009-2010 are listed below.
-Check the list for the exam period that is best for you.
-For more information about SBE Certification, contact Chapter Certification Chair Rick Ryan at 414-223-2600 ext.
-5730 or RickRyan@wi.rr.com, or contact Megan Clappe, Certification Director at the SBE National Office at (317) 846-9000 or MClappe@sbe.org.
+The Certification exam session dates for 2019/20 are listed below.
+For more information about SBE Certification, contact Chapter Certification Chair Rick Ryan at (414) 305-9374 or RickRyan@wi.rr.com, or contact Megan Clappe, Certification Director at the SBE National Office at (317) 846-9000 or MClappe@sbe.org.

 Exam Dates